-You won’t have to walk far to find a luxurious world class hotel in the UAE, the country is full of them.
-As a result, we have produced our bucket list hotels throughout the UAE that we have stayed in the past, or we wish to stay in the future and why we chose them.
+You won’t have to walk far to find one of the most luxurious world class hotels in the UAE, the country is full of them.
+As a result, I have produced my bucket list hotels throughout the UAE that I have stayed in the past, or I wish to stay in the future and why I specifically chose them.

 Although we have not stayed here it is definitely on our bucket list.
 If you want to experience the ‘real’ UAE with sand dunes and a stunning desert landscape this is the perfect resort.
 Whilst it is secluded, you will most likely encounter wild Arabian Onyx and Gazelles grazing around the resort.
 Two complimentary desert activities every day are also included in your stay.
 It is also one of the highest rated resort throughout the whole UAE!